opensourcedoc/ccwarn/README.md

 In addition to code warnings, `ccwarn` can be used to test language standard conformity for your code base against both GCC and Clang as well.

-`ccwarn` intends to check small code base because `ccwarn` doesn't rely on any external project configuration, unsuitable for large and complex projects.
+`ccwarn` intends to test small code base because `ccwarn` doesn't rely on any external project configuration, unsuitable for large and complex projects.

 ## System Requirements

 `ccwarn` itself is written in POSIX shell.
-Besides, `ccwarn` depends on the following tools:
+Besides a shell, `ccwarn` depends on

 * GCC
 * Clang